ikolute/Crypton_test2/README.md

 hardhat tasks:

-1)You can create new vote (only for owner)  comment - stirng
+1)You can create new vote (only for owner)

-`npx hardhat newvote --account private_key --votename "project name" --comment "some information" --network rinkeby`
+`npx hardhat createvoting --account private_key -votingname "Name of Voting" --comment "Some information" --network rinkeby`

-2)You can create new project in vote (only for owner)
+2)You can create new candidate in vote (only for owner)

-`npx hardhat makeproject --account private_key  --votenum Num of vooting --name project name --accountwith "address to withdraw winning sum" --comment "some information `about project" --network rinkeby
+`npx hardhat createcandidate --account private_key  --accountwith "address to withdraw winning sum" -votingname "Name of Voting" -candidatename "Name of Candidate" --comment "some information about project" --network rinkeby`

 3)You can support project (price 0.01 ether)

-`npx hardhat supportroject --account private_key  --votenum "Num of vooting" --projectnum "Num of project" --network rinkeby`
+`npx hardhat supportcandidate --account private_key  --votingname "Name of Voting" -candidatename "Name of Candidate" --network rinkeby`

-4)You can get vote information
+4)You can get information what votes are there

-`npx hardhat getvotesinformation --account private_key  --votenum "Num of vooting"  --network rinkeby`
+`npx hardhat getvotings --account private_key  --network rinkeby`

-5)You can get projects count total
+5)You can get information about Candidates

-`npx hardhat getprojectcount --account private_key  --votenum "Num of vooting"  --network rinkeby`
+`npx hardhat getinformationaboutvoting --account private_key --votingname "Name of Voting" --network rinkeby  `

 6)You can finish vote (after 3 days of project start)

-`npx hardhat finishvote --account private_key  --votenum "Num of vooting"  --network rinkeby`
+`npx hardhat finishvote --account private_key  --votingname "Name of Voting"  --network rinkeby`

 7)You can get information about winner

-`npx hardhat getwinnerinform --account private_key  --votenum "Num of vooting"  --network rinkeby`
+`npx hardhat getwinnerinform --account private_key  --votingname "Name of Voting"  --network rinkeby`

 8)You can get comission balance